Avenue Q: International productions

 An Australian production opened in June 2009 at the Comedy Theatre, Melbourne, directed by Jonathan Biggins and featuring a local cast, including Michala Banas as Kate/Lucy.
 The production visited Sydney in August, before touring Canberra (Australian Capital Territory), Perth (Western Australia), Adelaide (South Australia), Brisbane (Queensland), and Auckland in New Zealand, and closed in June 2010.
 The show won a number of Helpmann Awards, including Best Direction, Best Actress and Best Actor.

-Avenue Q has had additional international productions in Australia, Brazil, Denmark, France, Germany, Hong Kong, Mexico, Portugal, South Africa and Spain, among others.
+Avenue Q has had additional international productions in Australia, Brazil, Denmark, France, Germany, Hong Kong, Mexico, Portugal, South Africa, Spain, and Switzerland, among others.

-Planned productions
+West End (2026–present)

-A West End revival at the Shaftesbury Theatre is planned to play from 20 March to 29 August 2026, reuniting members of the original creative team.
+A West End revival began previews on March 20, 2026 at the Shaftesbury Theatre, with an official opening on April 16, 2026.
+The production is scheduled to close on January 3, 2027.
+Moore again directs, with Louizos as set designer, Oremus as musical supervisor, and Lyon as puppet designer, choreography by Ebony Molina, costumes by Jean Chan and lighting by Tim Lutkin.
+Major changes in this production include Lucy the Slut's puppet being given legs (making her the first of the puppets to be operated by three people) and some updating of the story.
+On September 17, 2026, the show marked its 20th anniversary in the West End with Atherton, Harada, Siôn Lloyd, Robyns and Terera returning from earlier companies to join the current cast.

 Avenue Q: School Edition

 Avenue Q and Music Theatre International collaborated on the Avenue Q: School Edition to facilitate production of the musical by high school drama departments.
 Most of the profanity and sexual themes are removed from the script and score, and two songs ("My Girlfriend Who Lives in Canada" and "You Can Be As Loud as the Hell You Want") are removed.
 "The Internet Is for Porn" is replaced with "My Social Life Is Online", and Trekkie's obsession with pornography is replaced by an obsession with social networking sites.
 The characters Mrs. Thistletwat and Lucy the Slut are renamed Mrs. Butz and Lucy, respectively.
 The scenes involving the Bad Idea Bears are altered to deemphasize alcohol.